Chennakesava Reddy

 Chennakesava Reddy is a 2002 Indian Telugu-language revenge action drama film, produced by Bellamkonda Suresh under the Sri Sai Ganesh Productions banner and directed by V. V. Vinayak.
 It stars Nandamuri Balakrishna, Tabu, Shriya Saran and music composed by Mani Sharma.
-The film was dubbed into Tamil as Aadikesavan in 2009.the film was a super hit.
+The film was dubbed into Tamil as Aadikesavan in 2009.
+The film was a blockbuster at box office.

 Plot

-The film begins in Rayalaseema, where the followers of a powerful factionist, Chennakesava Reddy, genuflect before his idol and eagerly await his arrival after 22 years.
-Today, the terrain is under the demonic influence of Dhanunjaya Reddy, with the backing of his three siblings, Minister Jai Reddy, Justice Ravi Reddy, & Krishna Reddy.
-Krishna Reddy betrothed Chennakesava Reddy's sibling Janaki, whom he tormented her.
-Now at Mumbai, DCP Bharath Reddy, who resembles Chennakesava Reddy, is a stout-hearted cop and a diehard to the criminals.
-He quarrels with a medico, Preethi, the daughter of Commissioner Prasad, and the mishaps go on until a crush.
+The film opens in Rayalaseema, where followers of the legendary and powerful faction leader Chennakesava Reddy gather before his idol.
+They eagerly await his return after a 22-year absence.
+In his absence, the region has fallen under the tyrannical control of the ruthless Dhanunjaya Reddy and his three corrupt brothers: Minister Jai Reddy, Justice Ravi Reddy, and Krishna Reddy.
+Krishna Reddy is married to Chennakesava's sister, Janaki, whom he constantly abuses.
+Meanwhile, in Mumbai, DCP Bharath Reddy—who looks exactly like Chennakesava Reddy—is a fearless, uncompromising police officer.
+After a series of comedic misunderstandings and clashes with Preethi, a medical student and the police commissioner's daughter, the two fall in love.